What is Runtype?

 Runtype helps you go from idea to production:

-Build AI workflows — Create multi-step Flows and Agents with prompts, API calls, transforms, and conditionals
+Build AI agents and workflows — Create Agents and multi-step Flows with prompts, API calls, transforms, and conditionals

 Monitor and debug — Review execution logs, inspect failures, and improve reliability